-Captain Jeff Calvert is a 24-year law enforcement veteran who began his career as a reserve Deputy with the Los Angeles County Sheriff's Department before being hired as a Deputy Sheriff with the Orange County Sheriff's Department.
+Chief Calvert is a 25-year law enforcement veteran who began his career as a reserve Deputy with the Los Angeles County Sheriff's Department before being hired as a Deputy Sheriff with the Orange County Sheriff's Department.
 In 1996 he found his calling at the Laguna Beach Police Department.
-During his tenure in Laguna Beach, Captain Calvert worked a variety of assignments which have included; Patrol, Field Training Officer, Special Investigations Unit Detective, Sergeant, and Lieutenant Shift Commander.
-As one of two Police Captains within the organization, Captain Calvert leads the Investigations and Support Services Division.
+During his tenure in Laguna Beach, Chief Calvert has worked a variety of assignments including Patrol, Field Training Officer, Special Investigations Unit Detective, Sergeant, and Lieutenant Shift Commander.
+As Captain, he also led both major divisions within the Police Department: the Support/Investigative Services Division and the Field Services Division.

-Captain Calvert was born and raised in Southern California.
+Chief Calvert was born and raised in Southern California.
 He possesses a Bachelor of Arts Degree in Criminal Justice from Chapman University and a Master's Degree in Executive Leadership from the University of Southern California (USC) Price School of Public Policy.
-He is also a graduate of the prestigious FBI National Academy (Class #266), and is an active member of the FBI National Academy Associates, California Police Chief's Association, and International Association of Chiefs of Police.
+He is also a graduate of the prestigious FBI National Academy and is an active member of the FBI National Academy Associates, California Police Chief's Association, and International Association of Chiefs of Police.

 Jim Beres started his law enforcement career with the Orange Police Department as a Police Cadet in 1987, and promoted to Police Services Officer from 1989 to 1990.
 From 1990 to 1994 Jim worked for the City of Stanton as a Parking Enforcement Officer, also assisting with code enforcement.
 Jim started working for the City of El Monte in 1994 as a Code Enforcement Officer, and promoted to Senior Code Enforcement Officer, Code Enforcement Supervisor, and Neighborhood Services Manager with the El Monte Police Department.